newtang/newtang.github.io/_drafts/books-2022.md

 #### [![Elantris]({{ site.url }}/assets/books-2022/elantris.jpg){: style="clear:right;margin-left:20px;float:right;width:125px"}](https://www.amazon.com/dp/B003G93YLY/)[Elantris](https://www.amazon.com/dp/B003G93YLY/) by Brandon Sanderson

 Sanderson's first book is a solid debut.
 Some of the secondary characters are a bit flat, but the primary characters, setting and story arc are a lot of fun.
+It's a breeze to read through.

 ## Non-fiction